FabricLabs/soundtrack.io/README.md

 $ soundtrack --earn
 ```

-Be sure to back up your keys — we are not responsble for any losses!
+Be sure to back up your keys — we are not responsible for any losses!

 ## API
 `TODO: npm run make:api`